 The higher the GRR percentage, the more favorable of a position the SaaS company is in because more customers are retained with less contraction revenue incurred.

 Another side benefit is that the necessity for expansion revenue (i.e. upgrades) is reduced.
 Of course, methods to improve expansion revenue will still be pursued, but a high GRR percentage eases the pressure off the sales and marketing team.

 While extracting more expansion revenue from customers is certainly no easy task, a company with strong customer retention and minimal churn establishes a solid foundation from which to work.

-Gross Revenue Retention (GRR) vs. Net Revenue Retention (NRR)
+What’s the Difference Between Gross Dollar Retention (GDR) vs. Net Revenue Retention (NRR)?

 The concept of revenue retention is a critical component in the SaaS business model, which is oriented around establishing long-term, recurring revenue.

 There are two methods to measure revenue retention: 1) Gross Revenue Retention and 2) Net Revenue Retention.

 - Gross Dollar Retention (GDR) → Gross revenue retention, or “gross dollar retention”, focuses on a company’s ability to retain existing customers.
 Hence, expansion revenue is not part of the metric, which is the distinction between gross revenue retention and net revenue retention.

 - Net Revenue Retention (NRR) → In contrast, the net revenue retention, or “net dollar retention”, measures a company’s ability to retain customers, as well as generate more revenue from existing customers.
 Since expansion revenue is included in the calculation, the percentage can exceed 100%, unlike the gross revenue retention, which must remain below 100%.